anikolengyel/Linux-Server-Configuration/README.md

 sudo ufw enable
 ```
 - After that run ```sudo ufw status``` to check the opened ports and the ufw activity.

+- On Amazon Lightsail change the firewall settings and ports according to the setting requirements.

 __Create User grader__